-Loyola Residential Learning Community is a suite-style, four-year community, focused on the themes of faith and social justice.
+Loyola Residential Learning Community is a suite and apartment-style, four-year community, focused on the themes of faith and social justice.
 The RLC is housed within Sobrato residence hall.

 The Loyola Residential Learning Community focuses on faith and social justice, and welcomes students of all faith traditions.
 The community invites students to explore and expand their knowledge, understanding, and awareness of faith, justice, and the Jesuit tradition.

 Loyola RLC explores faith and social justice through the following five values:

 - Scholarship: Embracing the importance and value of scholarship that educates the whole person.